holepunchto/hypershell/README.md

 hypershell-server --protocol tunnel  --tunnel-host 127.0.0.1 --tunnel-host 192.168.0.25 --tunnel-port 1080 --tunnel-port 3000 --tunnel-port 4100-4200
 ```

-Clients trying to connect to your server using different hosts/ports they will be automatically disconnected.
+Clients trying to use any different hosts/ports are automatically disconnected.

 ## Multiple keys
 To have multiple servers, you need multiple keys.